 We don’t charge you anything for our help (more on how we make money below), and you only pay your lawyer if you win.

 In most cases, yes.
-We’re biased, but government studies support our claim: Clients are three times as likely to win benefits with a lawyer’s help, and 83% of people have legal help by the hearing stage.
+We’re biased, but government studies support our claim: Clients are three times as likely to win benefits with a lawyer’s help at the hearing stage.

 This applies to a very small subset of people.
-For a large majority of deserving applicants, a good lawyer can make a big difference.
-They fill out the application for you, or help you fill it out the right way.
+For most deserving applicants, a good lawyer can make a big difference.
+They can help you fill out the application correctly.
 They know what medical records to gather.
 And they represent you at a hearing, if you get rejected and need to attend one.

 You can.
 But it’s hard for non-lawyers to suss out great attorneys from bad ones.

-In short: Our in-house legal counsel evaluates every firm we work with — vetting them for their knowledge of the law, experience, and client service.
-No one joins our network unless we’d feel excited about recommending them to a family member.
-Lawyers can’t request to work with us, or pay to work with us.
+In short, our in-house legal counsel evaluates every firm we work with — vetting attorneys for their knowledge of the law, experience, and client service.
+No one joins our network unless we’d be excited to recommend them to a family member.
+Lawyers can’t request to work with us or pay to work with us.

 So when we introduce you to a firm, it’s because we think they’re a great fit — not because they’re the highest bidder.

 Additionally, some of our clients tell us they’ve struggled to find a lawyer who will take their case.
 Lawyers only get paid when they win, so they’re incentivized to take cases where they’re confident they’ll have a high chance of success.
-If you’re under 50, or have lighter medical records — attorneys may consider you “riskier.”
+If you’re under age 50 or have lighter medical records, attorneys may consider you “riskier.”
 An Atticus recommendation can help.

-There’s no downside to working with us — which is why thousands of people trust us every month, and we have more than 6,500 5-star Trustpilot reviews.
+There’s no downside to working with us — which is why thousands of people trust us every month, and we have more than 19,000 Trustpilot reviews.

 We take a percentage of the money the lawyers in our network make.

-This means that lawyers can’t charge you more for having worked with us, and we can continue to offer help for free.
+This means that lawyers can’t charge you more for having worked with us, and we can continue to offer free help.
 When your firm wins your case, they’ll collect that 25% fee — and they’ll pay a percentage of that back to us.

 This model keeps us focused on getting our clients the best outcomes: No one, Atticus or our law firms, makes money unless you get benefits.

 Our status as a law firm makes us uniquely qualified to find you a personalized match.
 Recommending a firm is considered “legal advice.”
-Other sites, which aren’t law firms in their own right — can’t give legal advice, and aren’t authorized (or staffed) to give personal recommendations.
+Other sites that aren’t law firms in their own right can’t give legal advice and aren’t authorized (or staffed) to give personal recommendations.

 They can only share your contact information with a list of firms — namely, the ones who pay them to advertise.